 Don't Contact Your Ex

-While every fiber in your being may be telling you to text, call, or meet with your ex to "talk things through," it can be a grave mistake.
+While every fiber in your being may be telling you to text, call, or meet with your ex to "talk things through," it can be a big mistake.
 Engaging in conversations (no matter how innocuous), going on "harmless" lunch dates, and even springing for some hot post-breakup sex only makes it harder to move on and envision yourself able to live life without your ex in the picture.
-Harboring strong feelings of friendship, love, and lust for someone you were once romantically involved with is completely natural.
-But the continual push to find a way to keep an ex in your life (even if it’s just for one more night) is self-destructive and just prolongs the agony.
-By keeping the ex in your life—even if you think it's at a healthy arm's length—you'll fool yourself into thinking it isn't "really" over.
+Harboring strong feelings of friendship, love, and lust for someone you were once romantically involved with is completely natural, but the continual push to find a way to keep an ex in your life (even if it’s just for one more night) is self-destructive and just prolongs the agony.

 Don't Lose Hope

 Think you'll never find someone else?
 Think again.
-As the saying goes, there's a lid for every pot.
-So rid yourself of hurtful, negative thoughts and sweeping generalizations.
+Rid yourself of hurtful, negative thoughts and sweeping generalizations.
 Yes, you are loveable.
 And no, your ex isn't the best thing that will ever happen to you.
 Just because you've broken up doesn't mean that you’re destined to be alone forever.
-(And BTW, don't hop into a rebound relationship, either.
-It's okay to spend some time as a singleton.)

 Use this post-breakup "me time" to reflect and figure out what qualities, values, and characteristics you'd like to see in a new partner.
 Allow the breakup to teach you things you never knew about yourself and let it also be a quick blip.
 Use it as a vehicle that enables you to enjoy a better, brighter relationship down the road.